Family Resource Center

 Providing Other assistance: The FRC also provides supportive services to include comprehensive needs assessments, quarterly health and vision exams, help applying for public benefits (including Medical and Medicare), providing assistance with finding housing and employment.

 To apply for services you must be a resident of the South Bay area of Los Angeles which includes San Pedro, Wilmington, Harbor City, Lomita, Torrance, Harbor Gateway, and Long Beach.
-Household income cannot exceed the Federal Poverty Income Guideline:
+Household income cannot exceed the Federal Poverty Income Guidelines:

 |Size of Family||Yearly Income||Monthly Income|